-- Level 1: Student is unable to write any of the sentences that have been taught. - Level 2: Student is able to write one sentence that has been taught with help. - Level 3: Student is able to write one or two sentences with minimal help. - Level 4: Student is able to write three sentences easily and independently.
+Level 1: Student is unable to generate any sentences using the target words.

+Level 2: Student is able to write one sentence that includes a target word.

+Level 3: Student is able to write two sentences with two target words.

+Level 4: Student is able to write three sentences with multiple target words.

 If you have time, you can also use your choice of other activities from the Additional Literacy Activities section.
+Choose the activities that you think are best for your students.
+If you have students who have different skills and interests, you may wish to have some students do one activity while others do a different activity.